ShivaKanchi/Zomato_Clone/README.md

 Its a Clone of Zomato Web page a online food delivery website.
-This website has functionlity of signup and signin os user, user can visit different restaurants and give reviews on restaurants.
+This website has functionlity of signup and signin is user, user can visit different restaurants and give reviews on restaurants.
 User can also givew reviews to a restaurant and also order foods and which is dynamic and automatically callculate the orders and redirects to a payment gateway.
 This Data manipulation and usage is done through MongoDb.